Gratsea/Quantum_Walk/README.md

 # Quantum_Walk

-Algorithm for finding the correct coin operators for generating high dimensional maximally entangled states.
-The state has two degrees of freedom, one is always 2-dimensional and the other one is of an arbitrary dimension.
-Quantum walk is implemented in order to create high-dimensional maximally entangled states.
+This algorithm finds the correct coin operators to generate high dimensional maximally entangled states in an one-dimensional quantum walk.
+We address it as an optimization problem, where the cost function is the Schmidt norm.